sabre-io/sabre.io/source/vobject/usage_2.md

 This project is a spin-off from [sabre/dav][5], where it has been used for several years.
-The 1.0 version of this library was directly embedded in that project, and the 2.0 version was the first independant vobject release.
+The 1.0 version of this library was directly embedded in that project, and the 2.0 version was the first independent vobject release.
 The VObject library has 100% unittest coverage.

 Installation